heidihendry/camelot/doc/scale.rst

 However, using Camelot with remote storage, for example, running Camelot on a laptop and connecting to a database stored on a NAS over wifi, is unlikely to result in nice performance characteristics.
-Effort should be made to reduce the latency between where Camelot is running, and where its database resides.
+Effort should be made to reduce the latency and maximise throughput between where Camelot is running, and where its database resides.

 That said, much of the volume of data for an installation of Camelot is occupied by images.
-Images may reside on lower-throughput and higher latency storage as it is not an essential aspect of Camelot's performance profile.
+Images may reside on lower-throughput and higher latency storage as it does not impact significantly on Camelot's performance profile.
-Separating the Database and Media filesystems is not supported by Camelot directly and may require some technical trickery to achieve, though is nonetheless possible on most Operating Systems.
+A mechanism for storing the ``Database`` and ``Media`` directories on separate filesystems is not provided by Camelot directly.
+It is however possible on most Operating Systems with some technical trickery.

 Another very important aspect of Camelot's ability to scale is the filesystem used to store media.
-Camelot stores all media in a single directory, thus may hit upon limitations in older filesystems.
-In particular **do not use FAT32** where Camelot's Media directory is stored: this supports only 65,534 files in one directory.
+Camelot stores all media in a single directory (the ``Media`` directory), thus may hit upon limitations in older filesystems.
+In particular **do not use FAT32** for Camelot's ``Media`` directory: this supports only 65,534 files in one directory.
 While FAT32 is little-used on computers themselves, it is important to note USB HDDs may use this filesystem as default.

 Memory
 ^^^^^^